ketkiambekar/NJIT-capstone-project/README.md

 # NJIT-Capstone-Project
 This is my Capstone Project @ NJIT

-This project was done under the not-for-profit wing of [Nest Global Solutions](https://nestsolutions.com/) called [Eve's Appetite for Cure](https://evesappetiteforcure.org/) for their app "Need to Speak".
+This project was done under the not-for-profit organization called [Eve's Appetite for Cure](https://evesappetiteforcure.org/) for their app "Need to Speak".
 The app caters to individuals experiencing cancer and offers a forum functionality among other features.

 This project aims at creating a Topic Classification Module for identifying topics being talked in a post message in the app.